The Bruce Freeman Rail Trail is a work in progress. The

 Point, passes through Chelmsford Center, and ends at Rt.
 225 in

 Westford.
 This part of the trail covers a stretch of 6.8 miles.
+Phase 1 is now open, more information is available here.

 continues through Westford and goes through the communities of Carlisle, Acton, Concord and a portion of Sudbury, covering a stretch